pagekit/docs/developer-guides/how-to-theme.md

 # How to develop a theme

-In this guide you will learn how to develop your own theme from our Hello Theme blueprint.
-You will find out about the theme structure and follow the essential steps to add new positions and options.
+<p class="uk-article-lead">In this guide you will learn how to develop your own theme from our Hello Theme blueprint.
+You will find out about the theme structure and follow the essential steps to add new positions and options.</p>

+**Note** The [completed theme](https://github.com/pagekit/example-theme) can be found on Github.

 ## Getting started